Youth in Hong Kong

 Youth in Hong Kong, according to the University of Hong Kong Statistical Profile, comprises citizens of the Chinese territory of Hong Kong aged 15–24 years.
 As of 2011, youth in Hong Kong ages 15–24 made up 12.4 per cent of Hong Kong's overall population at 875,200 people.
-Hong Kong is a hybrid culture, influenced by China and Britain, but overall by its international economic ties and neoliberal policies, which plays a role in shaping the lives of the youth in Hong Kong.
+Hong Kong is a hybrid culture, influenced by China and Britain, but overall by its international economic ties which plays a role in shaping the lives of the youth in Hong Kong.
 The youth in Hong Kong is unique in the fact that many are living Transnationalist identities.
 The demographics are not just ethnically Chinese youth in Hong Kong, but also youth that are ethnically white, Indonesian, Filipino, which can be seen in Demographics of Hong Kong, and that creates a unique society.
 "Although with a dominant Chinese population, Hong Kong is an international city and is a mix of East and West rich in cultures, history, and religions."
 The disparity between the rich and poor within Hong Kong has been growing wider.

 The population consists of slightly more female youth than there are males, with the ratio being 858 males per every 1,000 females in 2014.
 The population of youth in Hong Kong is expected to decrease by 8 per cent in the next couple years.
 Hong Kong consists of 18 districts, and the youth are not evenly spread throughout these districts.
 Roughly 56.3 per cent of Hong Kong youth live in the New Territories.
 The most common cause of death for Hong Kong youth aged 15–24 is "external causes of morbidity and mortality," and within this category the highest percentage died under the cause of "intentional self harm."

 Hong Kong youths' social world is greatly influenced by family and peer relationships which shape functioning, support, social self-concept, and social isolation.
 The youth scene in Hong Kong includes risk-taking behaviour such as party going, sex, drug abuse, fighting, and high-speed driving.
 An important aspect of Hong Kong is its transnational education.
 Having paid work and a stable job allows young people to become independent from their parents, participate in adult forms of leisure, and gives them adult status in society.
 However, given the city's salient influence by globalisation, neoliberal values, mainland China and its postcolonial condition, the youth are generally characterised by a fluid and ambivalent cultural and social identity that affects how they frame and mediate future opportunities.

 Political protests led by Hong Kong youth have become more prevalent in recent years, due to concerns for public and developmental affairs in Hong Kong.
 The most common reasons to why Hong Kong youth go on the internet and engage in mass media were for entertainment, searching for information, and connecting with friends.